-However, if you want to have a similar user interface to Windows 7 but better, you should try the Linux distibutions that look like Windows.
-So, you should be comfortable using them after installation in a heartbeat.
+If you want to have a similar user interface to Windows 10 / Windows 7 or better, you should try the Linux distributions that look like Windows.

 While you may not find the same applications or tools on Linux — the user interface is what will make you feel comfortable using the OS.